Mcflurrins/WasteWise/project-documentation.md

 ![](materials/images/qual2.jpg)

 #### Impact on Users' Behaviours and Mental Model
 The prototype fostered meaningful cognitive shifts in participants’ attitudes toward food management and waste.
-3 out of 5 users reported a newfound understanding of expiry dates, realizing that “some foods are still safe to eat after their expiry date” and that “best before” labels might sometimes relate to quality rather than safety.
-In P4's words: “It's an eye-opener—it helps me think more about managing food before it expires.”
+Participants reported a newfound understanding of expiry dates, realizing “some foods are still safe to eat after their expiry date” and that “best before” labels could relate to quality rather than safety.
+In P4's words: “It's an eye-opener — it helps me think more about managing food before it expires.”
 The app also raises awareness towards lesser known methods of dealing with surplus, as P5 says, "I didn’t even know donating was an option, and this app even includes the places I can go to if I ever want to donate."

 On a behavioral level, participants said the app would increase confidence and intentionality in managing food.
 The recipe generation feature empowered less experienced cooks to creatively utilize ingredients they already had.
 According to P5: “I’m not a good cook.
 This helps a lot for making meals with what I already have.”
 The inventory and prioritization tools prompted proactive planning, with users noting how the app “helped them keep track of what to use first (P3)” and “think twice before throwing out expired food.
 (P1)”  It should be of note that the quantitative analysis showed non-significant (but positive) differences for changes in Food Management Behaviour.
 The observed behavioral shifts are promising but require further study with a larger sample to confirm their statistical robustness.